jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-3/chapter-2.md

-+++
+---
+heading: Chapter 2
+title: "Second way of acquiring Property: Accession"
+date: 2015-09-28
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "Second way of acquiring Property=  Accession" heading=  "Chapter 2 of Part 1 Section 3" description=  "The right of accession is not so much founded in its utility as in the impropriety of not joining it to that object on which it has a dependence" date=  2015-09-29 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-1/section-3/chapter-1" linkbtext=  "Chapter 1" linkf=  "/research/smith/jurisprudence/part-1/section-3/chapter-3" linkftext=  "Chapter 3" icon=  "/icons/smith.png"
+description: "The right of accession is not so much founded in its utility as in the impropriety of not joining it to that object on which it has a dependence"
-+++
+---

 The right of accession is not so much founded in its utility as in the impropriety of not joining it to that object on which it has a dependence.